sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 The second part of the strategy is new: DeepMind's [co-scientist](https://research.google/blog/accelerating-scientific-breakthroughs-with-an-ai-co-scientist) is an AI agent that makes
 * _"novel research hypotheses and proposals"_ through a
 * _"generate, debate, and evolve"_ process, where _"debate"_ is
-* _"tournament evolution"_ designed to rank and continually improve the ideas.
+* _"tournament evolution"_ designed to rank and continually improve the ideas about healthcare.

 This combination of old and new strategies will be tested on two markedly different healthcare problems common in kidney dialysis clinics:
 1. stabilize the hemoglobin levels of dialysis patients taking erythropoietin stimulating agents (ESAs),
 2. reduce the fruit fly infestation by mechanically limiting access to food sources instead of frequently exposing the already vulnerable kidney dialysis patients to pesticides.

-The expected impact is a noticeable increase in the use of the scientific method advancing scientific progress in the dialysis clinic.
-The job titles that currently employ the scientific method the most are
+The immediate impact is a significant increase in the use of the scientific method in the dialysis clinic, demonstrating the possibility for a much wider impact, to many other healthcare fields in addition to kidney dialysis.
-* medical scientist/research scientist,
-* epidemiologist (i.e., disease detective),
-* clinical research scientist,
-* data scientists, and
-* experimental psychologist.

-However, this essay proposes expanding the reach of the scientific method by bringing DeepMind's co-scientist AI agent to nurses and technicians within kidney dialysis clinics.

 # 2. Previous work
 This Improving Scientific Integrity proposal builds directly upon the following concepts and technologies.